particle-iot/docs/firmware/firmware.md

 will be registered next time the cloud is connected.

 Prior to 0.4.7 firmware, variables were defined with an additional 3rd parameter to specify the data type of the variable.
-From 0.4.7 onwards, the system can infer the type from the actual variable.
+From 0.4.7 onward, the system can infer the type from the actual variable.
 Additionally, the variable address was passed via the address-of operator (`&`).
 With 0.4.7 and newer, this is no longer required.